Five tips for festive food for your furry friends

 Ahhh, Christmas dinner!
 After the huge meal, it’s time to move on to the sweet treats before retiring to the living room for a nap in front of the Queen’s Speech.
 Sadly though, festive sweets and desserts are probably not right for your pet.

 Dried fruits such as raisins, sultanas and currants are toxic for cats and dogs, so mince pies and Christmas pudding treats are out!
-Plus, chocolate contains theobromine which is highly poisonous to your pet, so don’t be tempted to over compensate with the choccy truffles or cheesecake!
+Plus, chocolate is highly poisonous to your pet, so don’t be tempted to over compensate with the chocolate truffles or cheesecake!

 If you do want to give your four-legged friend a sweet treat, stick to the pre-packaged pet treats that have been perfectly formulated for our furry friends.